EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

-  * {DEC:EDDI touchdown latitude} The latitude from where the commander has touched down
+  * {DEC:EDDI touchdown latitude} The latitude from where the ship has touched down
-  * {DEC:EDDI touchdown longitude} The longitude from where the commander has touched down
+  * {DEC:EDDI touchdown longitude} The longitude from where the ship has touched down
+  * {BOOL:EDDI touchdown playercontrolled} True if the ship is controlled by the player

 ### Trade data purchased
 Triggered when you purchase trade data.